Welcome to today's edition of the Rush 24-7 podcast.

 Everywhere you go, North Carolina, South Carolina, New Hampshire, Trump is running away with this, except in Iowa.

-I mean, some people really think that uh Democrats and the media would love for Ben Carson to become the leader at this stage of the Republican primary process, because for all of those in the establishment who think Trump was gonna bomb out implode at some point,
+I mean, some people really think that the Democrats and the media would love for Ben Carson to become the leader at this stage of the Republican primary process.

-there isn't a single person in the Republican or Democrat administrations or establishments who think that Ben Carson has an IOTA's chance of being president or even the nominee.
+Because for all of those in the establishment who think Trump was going to bomb out, implode at some point, there isn't a single person in the Republican or Democrat administrations or establishments who think that Ben Carson has an IOTA's chance of being president or even the nominee.

 You get rid of Trump.

-This is the this isn't a meme.
+This is a meme.

-You get rid of Trump, take him out, and audio sound by saying drive by think it's happened, folks.
+You get rid of Trump, take him out.

-Just as I predicted yesterday.
+They think they did it, just as I predicted yesterday.

-They're all a Twitter about this, they're all excited.
+They're all on Twitter about this.

-They think Carson is an aberration, they can turn him into Hermann Kane and get rid of him whenever they want to, and that leaves the door wide open for Jeb Bush to make a miraculous recovery, racing right through the wide open door vacated by Carson and Trump, seated atop the white horse, ride in and save the Republican Party.
+And that leaves the door wide open for Jeb Bush to make a miraculous recovery, racing right through the wide open door vacated by Carson and Trump, seated atop the white horse to ride in and save the Republican Party.

 These theories are all over the place out there.

-Now back to the budget deal for just one or two things here.
+Now, back to the budget deal for just one or two things here.

-I mentioned at the outset that the Republican leadership has violated practically every promise they made to voters in 2010, 2012, 2014 about how they would behave if they were elected and what they would do to stop Obama, stop the Democrats, stop the spending.
+I mentioned at the outset that the Republican leadership has violated practically every promise they made to voters 2010, 2012, 2014 about how they would behave if they were elected and what they would do to stop Obama, stop the Democrats, stop the spending.

 One of the things that Boehner promised was three full days, 72 hours to read all legislation before voting on it.